 So, now what do you do when that blank canvas is just vacuously staring back at you?

-• What’s your marketing plan?
+What’s your marketing strategy?

-• Hire an agency?
+Hire an agency?

-• Hire content creators, graphic designers and social media coordinators?
+Hire content creators, graphic designers and social media coordinators?

-• Do it all yourself?
+Do it all yourself?
 Don’t do any of it and say you did?

-Unless marketing is your superpower, wrangling all the ideas and visions of how you want to be perceived in your marketplace into a cohesive financial advisor marketing plan to define and disseminate your brand message to the right audience can be overwhelming.
+Unless marketing is your superpower, wrangling all of the ideas and visions of how you want to be perceived in your marketplace into a cohesive plan to define and disseminate your brand message to the right audience can be overwhelming.
 Not to mention, doing it poorly will create a giant hole in your operating budget into which you pour money with no discernable results.
 Are we having fun yet?

 Never fear…IFG is here!
 The Brain Trust is a team of advisors for advisors.
 We’ve been in the trenches and we know how to help.
 We can even help you ask the questions you may not know to ask.

-Why Marketing for Financial Planners is Crucial
+Why Marketing is Important – Especially for Independent Financial Planners

 Marketing helps you in many ways, including: